scriptPilot/app-framework/DOCUMENTATION.md

 - Setup
   - `npm install` to install App Framework and setup project folder
-    - `npm reset-app` to replace app folder with minimum files
+  - `npm run reset-app` to replace app folder with minimum files Recommend only for new projects and advanced users.
   - `npm update` to update App Framework to latest sub version

 - Testing